-- 1. In respect of insured parcels the Administration of the country of origin shall allow to the Administration of the country of destination for territorial service a rate of one half anna for each rate of insurance. - 2.
-In the case of parcels originating in Pakistan one rate of insurance shall be equal to Rs.
-200/- or fraction thereof of the insured value of each parcel and on parcels originating in Ceylon one rate shall be equal to Rs.
-180/-similarly.
+In respect of insured parcels despatched from one country for delivery in the other, the Administration of the country of origin shall allow to the Administration of the country of destination for territorial service a fee of one half anna for each rate of insurance.

+2. In the case of parcels originating in India one rate of insurance shall be equal to Rs.
+200/- or fraction thereof of the insured value of each parcel and on parcel originating in Ceylon one rate shall be equal to Rs.
+180/- similarly.